eub7nyv/finalproject-ems-dataservice/README.md

 ## Stretch Goal: Topic2 from event trigger to save as file

 ## Strategy Goal:
-Build a pattern/framework to provide centralized messaging system and provider master/reference data service.
+Build a framework & structure to provide centralized messaging system and provide master/reference data service.
 This message queue can be used for application event queue.
-And it can also be externed to other common data such as  NCPDP,  Medical Code , Provider search & lookup as centralized data service offering.
+And it can also be externed to other common data such as  NCPDP,  Medical Code , Provide search & lookup as centralized data service offering.

 # doc folder
 Contain documents to the project.